 The Weeknd may have almost a decade of chart success under his belt, but it feels like he's only just getting warmed up.
-2020 saw him finally, after several close calls, land his first Number 1 on the Official UK Singles Chart with Blinding Lights, while his Super Bowl halftime show and year-long world tour in 2022 look set to propel him to even greater heights.
+2020 saw him finally, after several close calls, land his first Number 1 on the Official UK Singles Chart with Blinding Lights, while his Super Bowl halftime show, an impending album and year-long world tour in 2022 look set to propel him to even greater heights.

-In the UK, the Canadian singer-songwriter has racked up 20.1 million chart sales - including an eye-watering 2.5 billion streams - across all of his Top 100-charting songs, currently totaling at 51.
+In the UK, the Canadian singer-songwriter has racked up over 27.1 million chart sales - including a mighty 2.7 billion streams - across his biggest songs, currently totaling at 52 Top 100 hits.

 Below we dive into The Weeknd's Top 10 biggest tracks, before revealing the full list at the bottom of the page.